Wojase/SB-SerialChecker/README.md

 # 🌟 SB-SerialChecker

-SB-SerialChecker is a visually enhanced batch script designed to display the serial numbers and hardware details of the user's computer in an engaging and colorful way.
-This tool is for **educational purposes only** and demonstrates how batch scripting can be used to retrieve and display system information.
+SB-SerialChecker is a Python-based program designed to display the serial numbers and hardware details of the user's computer in an engaging and colorful way.
+This tool is for **educational purposes only** and demonstrates how Python can be used to retrieve and display system information.

 ---

 ## ⚡ Features
 - 🖥️ **Displays System Serial Numbers**: Retrieves and shows key hardware serial numbers.
-- 🎨 **Colorful and Engaging**: Enhanced visuals for a better command-line experience.
+- 🎨 **Colorful and Engaging**: Enhanced visuals for a better terminal experience using Python libraries.
-- 🔍 **Detailed Hardware Information**: Displays details like disk drive, CPU, BIOS, motherboard, and UUID.
+- 🔍 **Detailed Hardware Information**: Displays details like disk drive, CPU, BIOS, motherboard, UUID, and MAC addresses.
-- 📂 **Lightweight and Portable**: A single `.bat` file that works immediately.
+- 📂 **Lightweight and Portable**: A single Python script that works immediately with minimal dependencies.
-- 💻 **Looped Execution**: Allows repeated checks with a single key press.
+- 💻 **Interactive Execution**: Allows repeated checks with a single command.

 ---